kwazunine/AzureSecurityOperationsCenter/README.md

 ## Introduction

-In this project, I set up a mini honeynet in Microsoft Azure, collecting log sources from various resources into a Log Analytics workspace.
+In this project, a mini honeynet is setup in Microsoft Azure, collecting log sources from various resources into a Log Analytics workspace.
 This workspace is then utilized by Microsoft Sentinel to build attack maps, trigger alerts, and generate incidents.
-II measured security metrics in the unsecured environment over a 24-hour period.
-After implementing security controls to harden the environment, I remeasured the metrics for another 24 hours.
+Security metrics were measured in the unsecured environment over a 24-hour period.
+After implementing security controls to harden the environment, the metrics were remeasured for another 24 hours.
 The results of these metrics are shown below.
 The metrics presented include:

 - AzureNetworkAnalytics_CL (Malicious Flows allowed into the honeynet)
 - SecurityAlert (Log Analytics Alerts Triggered)